imodpasteur/ZOLA-3D/README.md

 To enable fast processing on GPU, Nvidia CUDA must be installed and included in the path.
 CUDA 9 is  compatible with our tools, but only with Windows and Linux OS.
 Check your version by executing `nvcc --version` in the terminal.

-Follow instructions on https://developer.nvidia.com/cuda-80-ga2-download-archive to install older version of CUDA
+Follow instructions on https://developer.nvidia.com/cuda-toolkit to install CUDA

-The plugin was tested on Ubuntu, Windows and Mac.
+The plugin was tested on Ubuntu, Windows and Mac with Cuda 8.

 ## Installation